 want by adding more water to ink ratio.)

 Stamp your image with VersaFine or other waterproof ink on thick cardstock or

-over your stamped image.
-When you're happy with the colors let it dry, or speed
+stamped image.
+When you're happy with the colors let it dry, or speed the process with

 |I used distress inks in the following colors: Pine

 The diamond pattern rubber stamp background is

 |Additionally you can use the ink pads direct to paper for your backgound coloring.
 Here I dragged the pad across my paper, then

 spritzed and rubbed with a damp paper towel to blend:

 |Gel pens are awesome for adding a special finishing

 touch.
 Above I added golden sparkle details and